At a glance…

 The IVHQ Peru - Lima volunteer program has volunteer placements in the Peru’s capital city of Lima.
 Volunteers are required to fly into Lima International Airport (CUZ), which is a 16 to 18 hour flight from most major airports in Australia.

-Volunteer programs begin on the 1st and 15th of every month.
+Volunteer programs begin on the first and third Monday of each every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

-If you’re someone who has an interest in international healthcare systems within vulnerable communities, then this project will be a great choice for you.
-Volunteers on this project can expect to work Monday through Friday.
-Volunteers can also expect to carry out tasks such as taking vitals; heart rate, blood pressure, glucose levels, weight, height, IBM, fluor application and health related workshops.
+If you’re someone who has an interest in international healthcare systems in vulnerable communities, this project is a great choice for you.
+Volunteers can expect to carry out tasks such as taking vitals; heart rate, blood pressure, glucose levels, weight, height, IBM, fluor application and working in health-related workshops.

-The Medical project has a US$35 weekly surcharge and this is included in the program fee quoted to you by IVHQ when you apply.
+The Medical project has a US$35 weekly surcharge to cover supervision and supplies and this is included in the program fee quoted to you by IVHQ when you apply.

 Construction and Renovation

-The program orientation begins on the 1st and 15th of every month and volunteers need to arrive into Lima on the day before orientation.
+The program orientation begins on the first and third Monday of each every month and volunteers need to arrive into Lima on the day before orientation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Lima.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.